oyale/huertu/src/site/notes/Odoo/Getting Started with Acceptance Testing in Odoo using Behave and `behave_odoo`.md

 {"dg-publish":true,"topics":"testing, odoo, behave, selenium","permalink":"/odoo/getting-started-with-acceptance-testing-in-odoo-using-behave-and-behave-odoo/","dgPassFrontmatter":true}
 ---

-As a side project, I recently developed an (MVP) Odoo 14 module called, which centralizes information about deployed Odoo instances.
+As a side project, I recently developed an (MVP) Odoo 14 module called [odoo\_instance](https://git.coopdevs.org/coopdevs/odoo/odoo-addons/odoo14-addons/-/tree/14.0/odoo_instance), which centralizes information about deployed Odoo instances.
 This experience led me to revisit an old pending task: familiarizing myself with acceptance testing.
 &NewLine;
 Along the way, I created the `behave_odoo` package, which was born out of my need for a more efficient testing process.
 In this article, I'll share my journey and discuss how to implement acceptance testing effectively for Odoo modules using the `behave` framework, the web-automation package `selenium`  and the `behave_odoo` package.